apify/apify-docs/sources/academy/tutorials/node_js/filter_blocked_requests_using_sessions.md

 ### Algorithm

-You don't necessarily need to understand the solution below - it should be fine to just copy/paste it to your actor.
+You don't necessarily need to understand the solution below - it should be fine to just copy/paste it to your Actor.

 `sessions`  will be an object whose keys will be the names of the sessions and values will be objects with the name of the session (we choose a random number as a name here) and user agent (you can add any other useful properties that you want to match with each session.)
 This will be created automatically, for example: